MIFFIN1/Contract-Compass---City-Hackathon-2025/README.md

 This is a **225+ page PDF** of complex government jargon.
 It is a massive technical barrier that disproportionately filters out the very Minority and Women-owned Business Enterprises (M/WBEs) the City wants to hire.

-## The Solution: VendorAI
+## The Solution: Compact Compass
-VendorAI replaces clunky government forms with an intelligent, conversational experience.
+Compact Compass replaces clunky government forms with an intelligent, conversational experience.
 It uses a **Triple-AI Pipeline** to translate a user's plain-English business description into official government data and instantly matches them with live contract opportunities.

 We turn a 3-day headache into a 60-second "luxury" onboarding experience.